Stansted Mountfitchet

+Stansted Mountfitchet, commonly known as Stansted, is a village and civil parish in the Uttlesford district of Essex, England.
+It lies 35 miles north-east of London.
+It gives its name to London Stansted Airport, which is 2 miles south-east from the village centre.
+The village is served by Stansted Mountfitchet railway station.

+The village is situated in north-west Essex, near the county boundary with Hertfordshire and 3 miles north of Bishop's Stortford.
+At the 2021 census the parish had a population of 8,691 and the built up area had a population of 8,625.

+Toponymy

+The name "Stansted" is Old English for stony place.
+The Mountfitchet name comes from its owners after the Norman Conquest, to distinguish it from other places called Stansted or Stanstead, such as Stanstead Abbotts 11 miles to the south-west in Hertfordshire, or Stansted, Kent.

+Stansted Mountfitchet is the legal name of the parish, and Stansted Mountfitchet is also used by the Office for National Statistics as the name for the built up area.
+In official postal addresses, the Royal Mail calls the village just "Stansted" rather than "Stansted Mountfitchet".

 History

-Stansted was a Saxon settlement (the name means 'stony place' in Anglo-Saxon) that predates the Norman conquest.
+Stansted was a Saxon settlement, which predated the Norman conquest.
 In the 1086 Domesday Book, Stansted was in the ancient hundred of Uttlesford.
-It was one of many villages and manors controlled by the powerful Robert Gernon de Montfichet (from Montfiquet in Calvados, Normandy), so began to be referred to as Stansted Mountfitchet to differentiate it from similarly named places.
+It was one of many villages and manors controlled by the powerful Robert Gernon de Montfichet (from Montfiquet in Calvados, Normandy).
+His elder son was William de Montfichet.
+By 1290, Stansted began to be referred to as Stansted Mountfitchet.
 A small remnant of his castle remains, around which a reconstruction of an early Norman castle has been built.
 Believed to have been fortified originally in the Iron Age, and subsequently by the Romans and Vikings, construction of the Norman castle began in 1066.
 Lord Mountfitchet is also considered the 11th century builder of Montfichet's Tower in London.

 St Mary the Virgin's Church, built in the 1120s, is a redundant church under the care of the Churches Conservation Trust.
 The brick west tower was added in 1692.
 A chapel of ease dedicated to Saint John the Evangelist was built in 1889 nearer the centre of the village and is now the village church.
-Stansted Hall was built in 1871.
+Stansted Hall was built in 1871 by William Fuller Maitland (d.
+1876).

+Folklore

+In a nineteenth-century account from Stansted Mountfitchet, a shepherd cursed his task aloud, wishing the Devil would set up his sheepfold for him.
+The Devil appeared, accepted the bargain, and began building it magically.
+The shepherd narrowly escaped being trapped inside.